Code-Institute-Submissions/my-first-milestone-project-3/README.md

     2. The user wants to be able to easily be able to navigate throughout the site to find content.

         1. The site has been designed to be fluid with easy navigation.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. As the user scrolls down through the page or any page the user is still able to immediately access the menu options to navigate the site.
+        2. As the user scrolls down through any page the user is still able to immediately access the menu options to navigate the site.
         3. The Contact page allows the user to use a number of methods to contact the organisation.
         4. On the Contact Us Page, details are offered of tours and there is a form to submit for more details.
-        6. The footer page has a phone contact number and the footer is on the bottom of every page.
+        5. The footer page has a phone contact number and the footer is on the bottom of every page.
-        6. More details can be obtained by downlaoding the extra details in the footer section.
+        6. More details can be obtained by downlaoding the PDF extra details in the footer section.

 -   #### Returning Visitor Goals